TEACHER, TRAVELLER, TALKER: A tribute to Peter McSheffrey

 And what separated him from most people I know is that he wasn’t only a talker, but a profound and meaningful listener as well.

 He emailed me regularly throughout my time in Sierra Leone and was the first to compliment every new blog post.
 But he wasn’t writing to check in on whether I was sick, whether I liked my new house, the food or the rain.
-He knew I was an adult that could handle those challenges.
+He knew I was an adult and could handle those challenges.

 Peter wrote me to share my experiences.
 He wanted to know more about the culture, the people and how I related to them.
 He would answer with anecdote and time-tested advice.